mmistakes/made-mistakes-jekyll/_source/_posts/work/2014-02-28-jekyll-themes.md

 As I continue to hack away at the design of Made Mistakes and improve on things, I've tried to release a simplified Jekyll starter after each major revision.
 Just my way of giving back to the community.

 Below are all of the Jekyll starters I've open sourced thus far.
-Each "theme" contains all the `_layouts`, `_includes`, assets, and sample posts/pages to get you started.
+Each "theme" contains `_layouts`, `_includes`, assets, and sample posts/pages to get you started.
 For the most part they share a lot of similarities (especially in `_config.yml`), which should make switching and updating easier.
-Not quite on the level of [Octopress](http://octopress.org/) or [Jekyll Bootstrap](http://jekyllbootstrap.com/), but I think they get the job done.
+Not quite on the level of [Octopress](http://octopress.org/) or [Jekyll Bootstrap](http://jekyllbootstrap.com/), but I think they could be helpful.

-## Skinny Bones (alpha)
+## Skinny Bones

 <figure>
 	<img src="{{ site.url }}/images/skinny-bones-theme-feature.jpg" alt="Skinny Bones feature image">